 vethbridges in the kernel, or to implement some sort of unprivileged userspace

-vethbridge implementation.
+vethbridge implementation with TAP.
 The jury is out on this one at the moment, so we just use the host’s network namespace and call it a day.

 - Add support to a tool for creating and modifying standardised container images as an unprivileged user.